School district cancels football season due to widespread hazing - NewsBreak

 According to a letter from Middletown Area School District Superintendent Chelton Hunter, the school district recently obtained video from a hazing incident involving students in a heat acclimation room.
 That video came on the heels of an investigation already underway due to a separate hazing incident.

-“Unfortunately, this video demonstrates that this hazing was much more widespread, and involved many more students than we had previously known,” Hunter said in the statement.It’s here!
-Oklahoma State Fair releases new food items
+“Unfortunately, this video demonstrates that this hazing was much more widespread, and involved many more students than we had previously known,” Hunter said in the statement.Middletown football coach resigns amid hazing investigation

 The original video from August 11th showed students pinning down two players and poking them in the buttocks with two different objects on school property during a team practice.